Deutschlandstipendium

 • No student assistant at the faculty

-• Overcoming biographical hurdles, e.g. family circumstances, health challenges, neediness
+• Overcoming biographical hurdles, e.g. family circumstances, health challenges, financial need

 Faculty of Electrical Engineering and Information Technology